radfordalex/radfordalex/README.md

 # Greetings, fellow overthinkers 🫡

 I'm Alex 🤝 I've spent the last 3 years building production AI/ML systems at MSC Industrial Supply (recommendation engines, search relevance, customer segmentation & churn) while chipping away at my MS in Data Science at UNC Charlotte.
-Lately I've been deep in the agentic AI rabbit hole.
+Lately I've been deep in the Agentic AI rabbit hole.

 I'm also one of the two developers for a graduate course on Agentic AI, which mostly means I get to nerd out about autonomous systems and call it work.